RafaelBroseghini/CommuniPy/README.md

 * **This is intended to be a place for everyone with any Python knowledge to contribute and make an impact within the community.
 Have a problem in mind ?
 Make a pull request!**

+## How it works:
+PyPractice is a place to craft your Python skills and validate them with Unit testing.
+* Implementation happens in the source file (string_easy_source.py) within each Folder (e.g. 'Strings).
+* After that all you have to do is execute the test file.
+These have 'test.py' at the end of them.
+* If you pass all tests no error will be thrown.
+* If error is thrown it will trace back to the exact implementation where the error is coming from.

 ## Contributing
 Please read [CONTRIBUTING.md](https://github.com/RafaelBroseghini/PyPractice/blob/master/Contributing.md) for details on our code of conduct, and the process for submitting pull requests to us.